SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 4. Once you're happy with your snippet, hit Save page to save the upload-ready HTML file to your hard drive.

-Backlinks are important for every search engine.
+Backlinks are an important ranking factor for every search engine.
 With Google though, we've seen a declining correlation of link count and rankings, meaning that you'll often come across sites with fewer links ranking higher than sites with extensive link profile.
 Google's relying more heavily on PageRank (the link juice passing through your backlinks), so a few high-PageRank links will give you a bigger boost than hundreds of links from sites with a low PageRank score.

 With Bing though, the opposite is often the case.
 A study by Searchmetrics showed that for Bing, the number of backlinks has a much higher correlation to rankings (0.29).